mendersoftware/mender-mcu-integration/README.md

 See board support information an [Zephyr Project docs](https://docs.zephyrproject.org/latest/boards/espressif/esp32_ethernet_kit/doc/index.html).

-This is the first board that we use as a reference given the convenience of the ethernet port and the low price of the first generation ESP32.
-We will add more boards in the near future.
+This board is very convinient due to the ethernet port and the low price of the first generation ESP32.

 To build the reference project for ESP32-Ethernet-Kit, execute:
 ```
+west build \
+  --sysbuild \
-west build --board esp32_ethernet_kit/esp32/procpu mender-mcu-integration
+  --board esp32_ethernet_kit/esp32/procpu  \
+  mender-mcu-integration
 ```

 Flash it now to the board and read the serial line with something like: